NASHVILLE -- The Pittsburgh Penguins had yet to win coming out of the break for the 2014 Sochi Olympics.

 "It's great to be back," Rinne said.
 "It was a good way to start the game, but if I get another chance I would like to get at least another one of those goals back and give us a better chance to have a push at the end.
 We played hard, but the chances they got were on the power plays and, obviously, 5-on-4 is tough."

 After Rinne held the Penguins off the board in the first period, Niskanen scored 27 seconds into the second.
 His slap shot from the right faceoff dot eluded Rinne low to the glove side after Crosby fed him from behind the net.

 Nashville tied the game 12 seconds later.
 Fleury and defenseman Olli Maatta misplayed the puck behind the net, and it ended up coming to the point, where Mike Fisher shot it on goal.
-Patric Hornqvist put in the rebound for his 12th goal and second in three games.
+Patric Hornqvist put in the rebound for his 12th goal, his second in three games.

-The Predators had a goal disallowed with 3:14 to go in the first period; following a lengthy review, it was ruled Gaustad kicked the puck into the net.
+The Predators had a goal disallowed with 3:14 to go in the first period following a lengthy review; it was ruled Gaustad kicked it into the net.
 Forward Nick Spaling, in his first game back after more than a month off with a lower-body injury, outraced Maatta to the puck and his wrist shot bounced off Fleury's chest.
 Gaustad crashed the net and the puck bounced off his lower right leg over the goal line.